Indian Americans: 19th century

+John Pierre Burr, an abolitionist, was the son of Aaron Burr and his East Indian mistress Mary Emmons.

 In 1850, the federal census of St. Johns County, Florida, listed a 40-year-old draftsman named John Dick, whose birthplace was listed as "Hindostan", living in city of St. Augustine.
 His race is listed as white, suggesting he was of British descent.

 By 1900, there were more than 2,000 Indian Sikhs living in the United States, primarily in California.
 At least one scholar has set the level lower, finding a total of 716 Indian immigrants to the U.S. between 1820 and 1900.
 Emigration from India was driven by difficulties facing Indian farmers, including the challenges posed by the colonial land tenure system for small landowners, and by drought and food shortages, which worsened in the 1890s.
 At the same time, Canadian steamship companies, acting on behalf of Pacific coast employers, recruited Sikh farmers with economic opportunities in British Columbia.

-The presence of Indians in the U.S. also helped develop interest in Eastern religions in the U.S. and would result in its influence on American philosophies such as transcendentalism.
-Swami Vivekananda arriving in Chicago at the World's Fair in 1893 led to the establishment of the Vedanta Society.
+The presence of Indians in the U.S. also helped develop interest in Eastern religions in the U.S. and would result in its influence on such American philosophies as transcendentalism.
+And Swami Vivekananda's presence at the World's Fair in Chicago in 1893 led to the establishment of the Vedanta Society.